Quantitative steepness, semi-FKPP reactions, and pushmi-pullyu fronts: Introduction

 We consider the long time behavior of the solutions to reaction-diffusion equations of the form \be u_t=u_{xx}+f(u). \ee Throughout the paper, we assume that the nonlinearity $f(u)$ is non-negative on $[0,1]$ and satisfies \be f(0)=f(1)=0,~~f'(0)>0,~~f(u)>0\hbox{ for all $u\in(0,1)$.} \ee For simplicity, we also assume that $f(u)$ is as smooth as needed.

 Reaction-diffusion equations of this type have been extensively studied, dating back nearly a century to the pioneering works of Fisher~\cite{Fisher} and Kolmogorov, Petrovskii and Piskunov~\cite{kpp}.
-The goal of the present paper is twofold: (i) to uncover novel algebraic structure and properties of these equations, and (ii) to establish the precise long time asymptotics of the solutions to~\eqref{e.rde}.
-The algebraic structures unearthed in our exploration of (i) are crucial in the long time asymptotics of~(ii).
-We found them to be quite surprising.
-Indeed, they are somewhat `hidden,' and seem to be of an independent interest.
+The main goal of the present paper is to uncover novel algebraic structure and properties of these equations that we found to be quite surprising.
+Indeed, they are somewhat `concealed' and seem to be of an independent interest.
+As an application of this theory, we analyze the long time asymptotics of the solutions to~\eqref{e.rde}; that is, we show that the convergence of $u(t,\cdot)$ to the minimal speed traveling wave and identify the precise moving frame in which this convergence occurs.
 To make this more precise, we first recall some well-established notions.